toadjaune/network-scan-target/README.md

 # Cool, but I wish it did $SOME_FEATURE, is this possible ?

-This is a quick'n dirty script that I wrote the one time I needed.
+This is a quick'n dirty script that I wrote the one time I needed it.
 Feel free to use it, but I'm not planning to have it become a proper clean software.

 PRs are welcome though :)